EBoespflug/console-snake-cpp/README.md

 # console-snake-cpp
 This program is an implementation of the snake game for console.

-**Disclaimer** *please note that this implementation is not perfect and present only one way to achieve the program*.
+**Disclaimer :** *please note that this implementation is not perfect and present only one way to achieve the program*.

 ## Enhancements
 Here is a small list of enhancement suggestions :